-If you choose to take part in this study, there is a risk that receiving gemcitabine, carboplatin and avelumab before having surgery may not be as good as the usual approach for the type of cancer you have at shrinking or stopping the cancer from growing.
+If you choose to take part in this study, there is a risk that adding monalizumab or oleclumab to durvalumab and radiation is not as safe as the usual approach.

-There is also a risk that you could have side effects from the gemcitabine, carboplatin, and avelumab.
-These side effects may be worse and may be different than you would get with the usual approach for the type of cancer you have.
+There is also a risk that you could have side effects from the study drugs.
+These side effects may be worse and may be different than you would get with the usual approach for your cancer.

-Some of the most common side effects that the study doctors know about are:
+Some of the most common side effects of radiation that the study doctors know about are: